midtownrobotics/java-learning/lessons/lesson2syntax-variables-methods.md

 ### Basic Java Syntax

 In general, syntax means "the arrangement of words and phrases to create well-formed sentences in a language".
 In programming, it's basically the same.
-"Syntax" is basically the rules and structure of the language.
+"Syntax" is the rules and structure of the language.
 As you work more with Java, you will become increasingly familiar with its syntax, to the point where you won't even have to think about it.
 For now, here are some basic points:

 #### {} and Code blocks